 Florida’s workers’ compensation laws are in place to protect you in the event of a work-related injury.
 The claims process, however, is not always straightforward.
 Some things can complicate the process and delay your owed compensation.

 Our lawyers are familiar with Orlando’s workers’ compensation laws and can also assist you in determining when a third-party claim may be beneficial.
-Call the Law Offices of Anidjar & Levine at (407) 500-4000 for a free consultation.
+Call the Law Offices of Anidjar & Levine at (407) 500-4000 for a free consultation with an experienced attorney.
 We will go the extra mile for you.